Gvaldes93/ng7-server-side-rendering-pwa/README.md

 the good news is that the new version is downloaded in the background and when is installed the app can subscribe to this event and decide wha tto do
 (whether reload the app or ask user for permission).

-Try bakcground install and prompt user to load new version when is ready: open `src/app/app.component.html` and add a `<p> this is my new PWA version! </p>` now run `npm run build:start:prod` visit `http://localhost:4000` and wait for ~5 seconds while SWs are installed for the reload permission prompt.
+Try background install and prompt user to load new version when is ready: open `src/app/app.component.html` and add a `<p> this is my new PWA version! </p>` now run `npm run build:start:prod` visit `http://localhost:4000` and wait for ~5 seconds while SWs are installed for the reload permission prompt.